Achiaga10/I2CS_Ex1/README.md

 The project deals with polynomials.
 ## Description
 This project is used mainly to deal with polynomials in a form of arrays. for example:
 {-1.1,2.3,3.1} represents "3.1x^2 +2.3x -1.1" polynomail.
-to deal with each polynomial,This moudle can handle multiple things like, calculate the f(x), find the derivative, polynomial multiplication and addition, calculate the coefficients of polynomial using 2d points, find area between two polynomials and more.
+To deal with each polynomial,This module can handle multiple things like, calculate the f(x), find the derivative, polynomial multiplication and addition, calculate the coefficients of polynomial using 2d points, find area between two polynomials and more.